qqqestion/GoraStudioTestTask/README.md

   <img align="center" src="./screenshots/Screenshot_photos.png" alt="Screenshot 2 - user's photos" height="640" width="320">
 </div>

+## API

+For this app was used [JSONPlaceholder API](http://jsonplaceholder.typicode.com/) which fakes API for testing and prototyping.

 ## Architecture

 The architecture is built around Android Architecture Components.
 Logic is kept away from Activities and Fragments and